 One option adopted is to cover the tiles with carpet or an alternative floor covering, and whilst this should prevent any asbestos fibres being produced during wear it does not get rid of the underlying problem.
 However, it will leave the floor tiles intact and should prevent any asbestos fibres becoming friable.
 It should be noted that asbestos products can degrade over time and it is advisable to obtain a quotation from a specialist asbestos floor tile removal company.
 Leaving the tiles in position may also be a problem for anyone who wants to install new flooring, such as carpet gripers, or who may want to lay stone tiles and it may be necessary to remove the old tiles and it may be that asbestos tile removal may be required.
 The moment that you attempt to remove asbestos containing flooring you risk breaking the material and in turn making fibres friable, which can be hazardous to human health should the fibres be inhaled.

 Never sand the floor.
 In addition to the removal of any asbestos containing flooring, we can remove any adhesives or glues left after removal, using specialist tools such as heavy-duty industrial scarification machines connected to a H-type vacuum cleaners which contain specialist HEPA filters to ensure that there is no dust released into the environment and that all asbestos is extracted.

-The only way to be completely certain if a floor tile or adhesive contain asbestos fibres is to have asbestos sampling carried out on the material.
+The only way to be completely certain if a floor tile or adhesive contains asbestos fibres is to have asbestos sampling carried out on the material.
 This process identifies the type of asbestos present and a report is produced to confirm this.

-The cost for removing asbestos floor tiles depends on the area measurement in question and the type of asbestos present.
+The cost for eliminating asbestos and asbestos floor tiles depends on the area measurement in question and the type of asbestos present.
 For more information or a personal quotation, please contact us or call us on 01206 233353.